Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Design of

 \subsection{Use Cases}

-Using \schemename{} allows for guaranteeing several different important security objectives, depending on the concrete scenario.
-All of these scenarios share a common structure with the following participants: \begin{itemize} \item The \emph{model owner} who holds the neural network $\mathsf{NN}$. \item The \emph{input owner} who holds an input $\mathsf{In}$ to the neural network (for inference).
-Our framework supports multiple input owners that each contribute a part of the input. \item The \emph{inference device}, a device aimed to compute the inference of a neural network. \item The \emph{garbling device}, a device to garble the circuit and the inputs. \item The \emph{result owner} who receives the inference result. \end{itemize} Note that in practical scenarios one entity can take more than one of these roles, e.g., the input owner can also control the garbling device, or the model owner can also be in charge of the inference device.
-In contrast to previous works, we do not assume a co-location of the different devices and parties~\cite{DBLP:conf/iclr/TramerB19, DBLP:journals/iacr/BallCMRS19}.
+Using \schemename{} guarantees several important security objectives, depending on the concrete scenario.
+All scenarios share a common structure with the following participant roles: \begin{itemize}[noitemsep,topsep=0pt] \item The \emph{model owner} who holds the ANN $\mathsf{NN}$. \item The \emph{input owner} who holds an input $\mathsf{In}$ to the ANN (for inference).
+Our framework supports multiple input owners that each contribute a part of the input. \item The \emph{inference device}, a device aimed to compute the inference of an ANN. \item The \emph{garbling device}, a device to garble the circuit and the inputs. \item The \emph{result owner} who receives the inference result. \end{itemize} Dash runs in the typical outsourced inference scenario: A customer outsources its inference workload to a single server in a fire-and-forget manner: Sending input and output is the only communication during the computation in the online phase.
+Dash allows fine adjustments to the participant roles in this setting.
+Some examples of conceivable scenarios are: \begin{itemize}[noitemsep,topsep=0pt] \item The classical outsourced inference scenario, where the model owner also controls the garbling device, the input owner also obtains the result as result owner, and the inference device is its own party. \item A more involved outsourced inference scenario with two different input owners. \item A disjoint setting where each participant is its own entity. \end{itemize} Compared to previous works like \slalom{}, \goten{} and the implementation \emph{fancy-garbling} of \gnnp{}, we do not assume a co-location of different devices or parties (especially the garbling and the evaluation device must \emph{not} be co-located).
+The typical workflow of \schemename{} is illustrated in \autoref{fig:workflow}.

-The typical workflow of \schemename{}, illustrated in figure \ref{fig:workflow}, is the following: \begin{enumerate} \item The model owner sends the model $\mathsf{NN}$ to the garbling device. \item The garbling device creates a garbled circuit $\mathsf{gNN}$, the encoding information $e$ and the decoding information $\mathsf{d}$ from the model. \item The garbled circuit $\mathsf{gNN}$ gets transferred to the inference device. \item The input owner sends the input $\mathsf{In}$ to the garbling device. \item The garbling device creates the garbled input $\mathsf{gIn}$ from $\mathsf{In}$ and the encoding information $\mathsf{e}$. \item The inference device is given $\mathsf{gIn}$. \item It evaluates the circuit to generate the garbled output $\mathsf{gOut}$. \item $\mathsf{gOut}$ is sent to the garbling device. \item The garbling device uses the decoding information to get the output $\mathsf{Out}$ from $\mathsf{gOut}$. \item The garbling device sends the output $\mathsf{Out}$ to the output owner. \end{enumerate}